9600dev/llmvm/README.md

 It supports [Anthropic's](https://www.anthropic.com) Claude 3 (Opus, Sonnet and Haiku) vision models, [OpenAI](https://openai.com/blog/openai-api) GPT 3.5/4/4 Turbo/4o models from OpenAI.
 [Gemini](https://deepmind.google/technologies/gemini/) is currently experimental (it really really doesn't want to generate code in 'code' tags).
 It's best used with the [kitty](https://github.com/kovidgoyal/kitty) terminal as LLMVM will screenshot and render images as work on vision based tasks progresses.

-> Update October 8th 2024: Gemini.
+> **Update October 8th 2024**: Gemini.
 Simply refuses to emit `<code></code>` tags so we've had to switch to `<helpers></helpers>` and `</helpers_result>`.
 Had to update the tools prompt to really really force gemini to not go out of bounds.

-> Update October 5th 2024: Added full Browser API to agents - LLM can click, type and navigate the browser; refactored the agent code so you can build class/instance based agents that keep state between requests (see [browser.py](https://github.com/9600dev/llmvm/blob/master/llmvm/server/tools/browser.py) as an example).
+> **Update October 5th 2024**: Added full Browser API to agents - LLM can click, type and navigate the browser; refactored the agent code so you can build class/instance based agents that keep state between requests (see [browser.py](https://github.com/9600dev/llmvm/blob/master/llmvm/server/tools/browser.py) as an example).

-> Update September 21st 2024: Added GPT o1-preview and o1-mini support, but it's not great. o1 seems to struggle to follow current prompt instructions, and really doesn't want to emit the 'code' blocks.
+> **Update September 21st 2024**: Added GPT o1-preview and o1-mini support, but it's not great. o1 seems to struggle to follow current prompt instructions, and really doesn't want to emit the 'code' blocks.

-> Update July 3rd 2024: I've refactored most of how LLMVM works to use "continuation passing style" execution, where queries result in query -> natural language interleaved with code -> result, rather than the old query -> code -> natural language -> result.
+> **Update July 3rd 2024**: I've refactored most of how LLMVM works to use "continuation passing style" execution, where queries result in query -> natural language interleaved with code -> result, rather than the old query -> code -> natural language -> result.
 This results in significantly better task performance, so will be the default from here.

 LLMVM's features are best explored through use case examples.
 Let's install, then go through some: